 - Preventing financial consequences:

-Working with business partners who lack the necessary integrity can lead to heavy financial due or penalties and even prison sentences.
+When the target company lacks the necessary integrity, this can flag risky business partners early on.
+Working with such partners can lead to heavy financial penalties and even prison sentences.

 - Preventing reputational risks: